MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ne-ntddstor-storage_property_id.md

 ### -field StorageDeviceNumaProperty

-Provides the non-uniform memory access (NUMA) node of the storage device.
+The caller is querying for the non-uniform memory access (NUMA) node of the storage device.

 ### -field StorageDeviceZonedDeviceProperty